Esther-Mens/Esther-Mens/README.md

 ## I'm a Data Scientist

 - 🤝 I’m looking to collaborate with other content creators.
-- 🥅 2021 Goals: Contribute more to Open Source projects.
+- 🥅 My Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love movies & music.

 ### Connect with me: